top of page

 6. Verifying that these steps have been carried out” (see Ref 1)

 In October 2022, the NSW WHS Regulation was amended to include “psychosocial hazards and risks” to be managed in the same way as any other hazards or risks in the workplace.
-The management of these non physical risks is fully the duty of the person conducting a business or undertaking (PCBU).
-The Officers must exercise “due diligence” to ensure that the PCBU complies with their obligations.
+The management of these non-physical risks is fully the duty of the person conducting a business or undertaking (PCBU).
+The Officers must exercise “due diligence” to ensure that the PCBU complies with these obligations.

 Managers, supervisors, and workers need to be able to recognise any psychosocial hazard and risk in their workplace, what they should do, and how to report it.
 There are 16 common psychosocial hazards and numerous examples in the SafeWork NSW Code of Practice, Managing Psychosocial Hazards at Work.